Yandex Cloud

 • method: Compression method, LZ4 or ZSTD.

-• min_part_size: Minimum size of a table data part, bytes.
+• min_part_size: Minimum size of a table data part, in bytes.

-• min_part_size_ratio: Smallest table data part to the full table size ratio.
+• min_part_size_ratio: Ratio of the smallest data part size to the full table size.

 3. Make sure the settings are correct.